sciabarra/Mosaico/docs/docker/config.md

 `prp.value("property.name")`

-Default configuration files are in the top level, in order:
+Default configuration files are placed the top level folder of your file, and are in order:

 - `mosaico.dist.properties`
 - `mosaico.properties`